kin-labs/kin-developer-docs-old/docs/non-developers/index.md

 Apps built with the Kin No-Code Plugin are also automatically compatible with the KRE!
 This is thanks to a customized version of the open source Kin SDK, created by the Uproll team.

-With the Kin No-Code Plugin, developers have all the tools and resources at their disposal to build the innovative app they’ve always dreamed of, utilizing Kin, without the hurdles and barriers related to blockchain coding knowledge.
+With the Kin No-Code Plugin, developers have all the tools and resources at their disposal to build the innovative App they’ve always dreamed of, utilizing Kin, without the hurdles and barriers related to blockchain coding knowledge.

 ## Kin Plugin Features:

 - Zero Costs: The Kin No-Code Plugin is 100% free.
 Bubble also has a free tier to test out ideas.
 - Hundreds of Templates: Free and Premium templates can give you a jumpstart on development.
-- Thousand of Tools: From Airtable to Zapier, there are thousands of prebuilt tools that you can integrate into your bubble app with a click of a button.
+- Thousand of Tools: From Airtable to Zapier, there are thousands of prebuilt tools that you can integrate into your bubble App with a click of a button.

 ## Docs and Tutorials